lowRISC/opentitan/doc/ug/dv_methodology.md

 As the project is still in development, the current status will not be completed for all IP, but that is the ultimate goal.
 See discussion below on tracking progress.

-For professional tooling, the team has chosen [Synopsys' VCS](https://www.synopsys.com/verification/simulation/vcs.html) as the simulator of choice with respect to the tracking of verification completeness and [JasperGold](https://www.cadence.com/content/cadence-www/global/en_US/home/tools/system-design-and-verification/formal-and-static-verification/jasper-gold-verification-platform.html) for FPV.
+For professional tooling, the team has chosen [Synopsys' VCS](https://www.synopsys.com/verification/simulation/vcs.html) as the simulator of choice with respect to the tracking of verification completeness.
+[JasperGold](https://www.cadence.com/content/cadence-www/global/en_US/home/tools/system-design-and-verification/formal-and-static-verification/jasper-gold-verification-platform.html) and [VC Formal] (https://www.synopsys.com/verification/static-and-formal-verification/vc-formal.html) for FPV.
 Wherever possible we attempt to remain tool-agnostic, but we must choose a simulator as our ground truth for our own confidence of signoff-level assurances.
 At this time there is also some support for Cadence's Xcelium, for those organizations which have few Synopsys VCS licenses.
 However support is not as mature as for VCS, which remains the tool for signoff.